-The next six cards will be added to your hand.
+The next set of cards will be added to your hand.

-If you are playing a 200 round, then the 8th card from the discard pile will be added to your tail.
+If you are playing a 200 round, then the last card shown in the discard pile will be added to your tail.
 See 200 Round below for more information on Tails.

 4's through 7's are 5 points

 8's through Kings are 10 points